 1. Visualize the Coordinates:

 Before diving into calculations, sketch the point (x, y) on the Cartesian plane.
-This simple step can help you determine the quadrant in which the point lies, which is crucial for finding the correct angle θ.
+Practically speaking, this simple step can help you determine the quadrant in which the point lies, which is crucial for finding the correct angle θ.
 Visualizing the point also provides a sanity check for your calculations.
 If your calculated polar coordinates don't seem to match the location of the point on the plane, it's a sign that something went wrong.

 2. Use the atan2 Function: